Mayorkun: Music career

-Mayorkun decided to leave his bank job to search for another due to bad pay, when his cover video was spotted by Davido in February 2016.
-Davido followed him on Twitter and Instagram, after which Davido asked him if he can do more than play the keyboard.
+Mayorkun decided to leave his bank job to search for another job due to bad pay, when his cover video was spotted by Davido in February 2016.
+Davido followed him on Twitter and Instagram, after which Davido asked him if he could do more than play the keyboard.
 He got a call from Davido the same day he wrote his resignation letter and sent Davido some of the songs he already recorded.
 Davido decided to sign him to Davido Music Worldwide.
 Mayorkun released his first single under the label called "Eleko" in 2016.
-The song debuted on number 9 on the Nigeria Playdata charts, on 1 May 2016, and reached number 5, on 28 May 2016.
+The song debuted at number 9 on the Nigeria Playdata charts, on 1 May 2016, and reached number 5, on 28 May 2016.
 The video of the song gathered a million views in the first 10 days.
 To his name, Mayorkun has several singles including Yawa, Sade, Che Che, and Mama.
-In October 2018, he released singles "Posh" and "Fantasy" featuring Olu Maintain in anticipation of his first studio album titled "The Mayor of Lagos".
+In October 2018, he released singles "Posh" and "Fantasy" featuring Olu Maintain in anticipation of his first studio album titled The Mayor of Lagos.
 The Mayor of Lagos was released on the 16th of November, 2018.
 On December 1, 2018, it appeared on the Billboard World Albums chart, peaking at number 15.

 In 2020, he was among the artistes scheduled for performance at the Convention center of the Eko Hotel and suites, Victoria Island, Lagos for the 2020 vanguard personality awards.
-Other scheduled artistes included Tekno, Timaya and many more.
+Other scheduled artists included Tekno, Timaya and several others.